RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us023/02.analysis/Readme.md

-# US004 - Add a skill to a collaborator
+# US023 - Assign a Team to the agenda Entry
 ## 2. Analysis

 ### 2.1.
 Relevant Domain Model Excerpt